MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

    3. **Create** the unidata-workshop-mapes _environment_.
 This will take several minutes as the requested set of modules is downloaded from Python's package managers.
 To do this step,

+   - from Anaconda Navigator
-   - from Anaconda Navigator: In the Environments area, hit Import, and use the system finder to open the environment.yml file from your downloaded package from step 2.
+      - Select the *Environments* tab at left, and hit Import.
+Give your environment a name like unidata-workshop-mapes.
+For *Specification file*, find environment.yml in the folder of your downloaded package from step 2.

    - Miniconda approach
       - Mac: open a **Terminal**, which should be running the bash shell
       - Windows: open a **Command Prompt**

-      - Both: type these things:
+      - Type these things, in whichever case:
          * **cd /(your_folder_path)/unidata-python-workshop-master**
             - (whatever path you chose in step 2)
          * **conda env create -f environment.yml**